 December 31

-2022 2021
+2023 2022

-Current

-Time deposit with original maturities of more than 3 months (a) \$ \$ 538,582

 Non-current

-Pledged time deposits (a and c) \$ 3,528 \$ 3,512
+Pledged time deposits (a and c) \$ 3,549 \$ 3,528

-- a.
-The interest rates ranges of time deposits with original maturities of more than 3 months was 0.08%-2.45% per annum as of December 31, 2021. - b.
-Refer to Note 25 for information relating to their credit risk management and impairment of financial assets at amortized cost. - c.
+a.
+Refer to Note 25 for information relating to their credit risk management and impairment of financial assets at amortized cost.

+b.
 Refer to Note 27 for information relating to investments in financial assets at amortized cost pledged as security.